 You can buy an F1 car from various different places, usually auction houses or online auctions.
 Some private dealers may sell Formula 1 cars too.
-Prices vary drastically, ranging from tens of thousands for show cars to millions of dollars for working cars driven by famous drivers.
+Prices vary drastically, ranging from tens of thousands for show cars to $5 million or more for working cars driven by famous drivers.

-Okay, so now you know that you can buy one, but how do you actually go about finding one for sale?
-It is quite a complex process, and it is also a very expensive one.
-So, let’s take a look at this idea in more detail, and go through some examples of F1 car purchases too.
+Now you know that you can buy one, but how do you actually go about finding an F1 car that’s for sale?
+It’s quite a complex process, and it’s also a very expensive one.
+Below, I take a look at this idea in more detail, and I’ll go through some examples of F1 car purchases too.

 How Much Do F1 Cars Cost To Build?

-F1 cars cost about $10-$20 million to build, but the overall cost depends on the specific parts used.
-Hundreds of millions of dollars of investment may go into the research and development behind an F1 car, but the $140 million cost cap limits teams in terms of how much they can spend.
+F1 cars cost about $10-$20 million to build, but the overall cost varies a lot depending on different factors.
+Hundreds of millions of dollars of investment may go into the research and development behind an F1 car, but the $135 million cost cap limits teams in terms of how much they can spend.

 All of this technology comes with a cost.
-This cost can be astronomical, as it can be noted that in 2018, Mercedes and Ferrari both spent around $400 million on their cars for that season.
+This cost can be astronomical.
+In 2018, Mercedes and Ferrari both spent around $400 million on their cars for that season.
 Plus, this doesn’t even factor in the running costs throughout the year.
 These were the two top teams that year, with Mercedes coming out on top and Ferrari settling for second place.

 Still A Lot Of Money

-However, Haas and Williams, who placed 5th and 10th respectively, both spent closer to $150 million.
-This is still huge money, and the money is needed if the teams want to perform well throughout the season.
-Even though there is now a budget cap of $140 million, teams may still spend over and above that on things that are not included in the budget cap.
+However, Haas and Williams, who placed 5th and 10th respectively that year, both spent closer to $150 million.
+This is still a huge amount of money, and the money is needed if the teams want to perform well throughout the season.
+Even though there is now a budget cap of $135 million (although it may be adjusted for inflation), teams may still spend over and above that on things that are not included in the budget cap.

-Some F1 cars are for sale, and you often see cases where they are sold at auctions for high prices ($29.6 million in the most expensive case).
-The F1 cars you see for sale are often show cars, although many you’ll find in private auctions are cars that have run races, often owned by collectors.
+Some F1 cars are for sale, and you often see cases where they are sold at auctions for high prices ($29.7 million in the most expensive case).
+The F1 cars you see for sale are often show cars, although many you’ll find in private auctions are cars that have run races, and they’re often owned by (very wealthy) collectors.

 The F1 cars you can buy depends on the state of the market at that time, and who is selling.
 Some show cars – and indeed race driven ones – are released to auctions a few years after they have been taken out of service, so as time goes on, more modern F1 cars will go on sale.